BlvckBytes/ConfigurableEmotions/README.md

           particleSize: 1

     # The particle-effect played to the receiver(s) at execution; delete section to play no effect
-    effectReceiver: # Layout equals to that of effectSender
+    effectsReceiver: # Layout equals to that of effectSender

     # Deleting the keys of undesired messages will cause them to not be displayed